How to Travel with Marijuana and Avoid Trouble

 Discreetly Traveling With Cannabis

-Assuming you don’t have a medical marijuana card and don’t live in a recreational state, you’ll have to use some discretion when traveling with cannabis.
+Assuming you don’t have a medical marijuana card and don’t live in a recreational state where marijuana is allowed, you’ll have to use some discretion when traveling with cannabis.

 The first thing to remember is that—under the Fourth Amendment—police can’t search your vehicle without either a warrant or probable cause.
 Probable cause is any identifying factor signaling that a search would likely result in evidence of a crime.
 So if a police officer finds marijuana, marijuana paraphernalia, or a strong odor of marijuana, they may be able to search your vehicle.